Rabbi Chaim’s Oat Challah

 8. Immediately remove from pans and cool on rack.

-Recipe shared by www.mittenswellness.com
+Recipe originally shared by www.mittenswellness.com

 Previous